 Patch eyed her, then gently tapped his forehead against hers.
 “We really need to talk,” he told her.
 “If you can, be here when I get back.
 If not, I guess we’ll try to find a place at the House.”

 Patch glanced behind them, and she almost gasped—when had Faelan arrived?
-He stood against the wall they had vacated, rain cloak dripping, quietly observing, Tearlach and Mairin at his side.
+He stood against the wall near Ciaran, rain cloak dripping, quietly observing, Tearlach and Mairin at his side.
 Her partner said nothing, just waltzed to the guard, his arrogant chaser swagger on full display.
-The knight eyed her brother and his companions but kept whatever observations he made to himself.
+The knight eyed her brother and his companions, but kept whatever observations he made to himself.
 Patch proceeded them out the front door, and Sir Armarandos hesitated, before glancing back at Midir.

 “This is not the most secure of locations.”